 - 1. Set up columns for data in the spreadsheet, making sure that the first column contains the values you will plot along the horizontal (x) axis.
 Include a title for each column, including the units; this will ensure that you are plotting your data correctly!
 Generally, you will only need to include the data that will be plotted, not your raw measurements unless you wish to check your calculations.
-Be sure to save your spreadsheet on your Network Storage (P:) drive; if your instructor wishes to check your graph during an experiment, you will have to re-enter all your data if it has not been saved! - 2.
+Be sure to save your spreadsheet; if your instructor wishes to check your graph during an experiment, you will have to re-enter all your data if it has not been saved! - 2.
 Click one cell (not the column) that contains your data; Excel will assume the data to be plotted is in the selected and adjacent columns. - 3.
 Click the Insert tab.
 In the Charts group, click the Scatter button, then choose "Scatter" (shown highlighted at right.)
 A graph will appear in your worksheet. - 4.
-The default location for your graph is that it is inserted as a new object on the worksheet, which allows you to see the data and the graph at the same time.
+The graph is inserted as a new object on the worksheet, which allows you to see the data and the graph at the same time.
 This is useful when creating the graph as you collect your data; you can check that the data points fall along the shape of the expected function.
+Later you will move the graph so that it is easier to analyze and looks better when printed.